Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 —Luke 19:8 NKJV

 You might be wondering when Zacchaeus stood and said these words.
-Was it right after he jumped down fro the tree?
+Was it right after he jumped down from the tree?
 Was it inside his house?
 Maybe after dinner?
 For Luke, this is not important; what matters is that Zacchaeus spoke these words.

 Diving Deeper (bonus)